Showing 1 - 10 of 81

 On May 11, 2021, in Global Fitness Holdings, LLC v.
 Navigators Management Co., Inc., the United States Court of Appeals for the Sixth Circuit upheld a broad-form contractual liability exclusion in a D&O policy.
 As discussed in this article, the decision is important for several reasons, including: (1) it reaffirms the principle that broad-form contractual liability exclusions apply to the entire “Claim,” even when the “Claim” includes tort-based causes of action; and (2) it extends the “but for” test for applying the carveback to the contractual liability exclusion for liability “in the absence of such contract or agreement.”

-Kennedys continues to deepen its bench of offerings with the addition of partner Jared Greisman to its New York office.
-He joins from Goldberg Segalla, where he was a partner in the global insurance services team and chaired his first-party property practice.
+Kennedys continues to deepen its bench of offerings with the addition of partner Judith A Selby to its New York office.

 Storm clouds ahead: The US Supreme Court sidesteps issues relevant to ESG and climate change, while international and other pressures on corporate and D&O disclosures continue to mount

 The US Supreme Court is trying its best to sidestep any material rulings on climate change decisions in view of its recent BP P.L.C. et al. v.
 Mayor and City Council of Baltimore decision and its refusal to review the Chevron Corp. v.
 City of Oakland, California case, wherein the Ninth Circuit held that climate change cases against large oil companies belong in state court.

 Kennedys has been ranked as a Leading Firm in The Legal 500 US 2021, the guide to outstanding firms and lawyers across the United States.

 The implications of the Delaware Supreme Court’s pronouncement that D&O liability for actual fraud is insurable